-The new Temple was to be built in the site of the destroyed one.
+The new Temple was to be built on the site of the destroyed one.
 The following year, the foundations of the Temple were laid (Ezra 3:11) (536 B.C.).
 Construction began in the second month (Ziv) of the second year after the Jew’s arrival in Jerusalem.
 At that time people e.g., Samaritans, who lived in the land approached Zerubabbel.
-They offered to help build the Temple noting they worshipped the same God as the returned exiles.
+They offered to help build the Temple noting they worshiped the same God as the returned exiles.
 After consulting Jeshua, Zerubbabel declined their offer.
 He explained that King Cyrus commanded the returned exiles to build the Temple.

 Apparently offended by Zerubbabel’s response, the people of the land discouraged the Jews from continuing their building efforts.
 The Jews were so intimidated that they were afraid, even terrified, to work on the Temple.
 The people of the land bribed counselors to frustrate Jewish efforts.
 This harassment continued about 16 years; in that time Temple building slowed (536-530 B. C.) and eventually ceased altogether (530-520 B. C.).

 In early autumn, 520 B.C. a prophet Haggai received a message from God.
 God reprimanded the Jews for living in their paneled houses while the Temple remained in ruins (Haggai 1:4).
-The drought in Judea and subsequent poor harvests were the direct result of the Jews failure to build God’s house.
+The drought in Judea and subsequent poor harvests were the direct results of the Jew’s failure to build God’s house.
 Immediately, Zerubabbel, Jeshua, and the Jewish remnant resumed construction of the Temple.
 Both King Darius and Tattenai, the governor of the Trans-Euphrates area supported Zerubabbel’s building efforts.
 The Temple was completed and dedicated in 516 B.C., 22 years after Cyrus order the Jewish exiles to return to Jerusalem and almost 70 years after the destruction of Solomon’s Temple by the Babylonians.

 The people of the land approached Zerubbabel about assisting the Jews with Temple construction; however, after consulting with Jeshua, Zerubbabel refused their assistance.
 This vignette demonstrated that God’s people shouldn’t always accept assistance from others, particularly when their beliefs and actions aren’t consistent with belief in the true God and God’s Word.
 Certainly, the Samaritan’s help would have allowed temple construction to progress faster; however, it could have resulted in pollution of the Temple.
-For example, the Samaritan worship of God was interwoven with worship of gods and goddesses from their countries of origin (2 Kings 17:24-33).
+For example, the Samaritan worship of God was interwoven with the worship of gods and goddesses from their countries of origin (2 Kings 17:24-33).
 If Zerubbabel accepted their help to build the Temple, the Samaritans would have a right to worship in it.
-From the beginning Temple worship would have been polluted by foreign beliefs.
+From the beginning, Temple worship would have been polluted by foreign beliefs.

 I’m not sure why Zerubbabel allowed opponents to slow down and stop Temple construction.
 True, the Jews were terrified of the people who lived in the land; yet, surely Zerubbabel realized that God was more powerful than any opponents.
-Possibly Zerubbabel’s reaction mirrored that of the first generation of Israelites who came out of Egypt who were afraid.
-They knew only a life of slavery, thus, didn’t believe they could conquer the Promised Land.
+Possibly Zerubbabel’s reaction mirrored that of the first generation of Israelites who came out of Egypt who was afraid.
+They knew only a life of slavery, thus, they didn’t believe they could conquer the Promised Land.
 Maybe initially Zerubbabel had doubts that God’s will was for the exiles to be back in Jerusalem and to rebuild the Temple.

 For their first 20 years in Judea, the returned Jews didn’t have a prophet who spoke God’s message to them.
 Even though he was the political leader, Zerubbabel needed to be aroused by the words of prophet Haggai and encouraged by Zechariah’s visions.
-To Zerubbabel a prophet in their midst meant God’s favor on them and direct message to the restored Jews.
+To Zerubbabel, a prophet in their midst meant God’s favor on them and direct message to the restored Jews.

 Conclusion: Undoubtedly, Zerubbabel knew the prophecies of Isaiah, Jeremiah and even Ezekiel that God would restore the Jews to the land of Judah.
-He was a good first restoration governor; yet, he allowed himself to be overcome by enemies so that the Jews delayed building of God’s Temple in Jerusalem.
+He was a good first restoration governor; yet, he allowed himself to be overcome by enemies so that the Jews delayed the building of God’s Temple in Jerusalem.